hotaydev/dnd-beyond-kit/README.md

 Extension to translate your D&D Beyond character sheet page to your language.

-It's also usefull to use the International System of Units (SI) for the metrics of character, spells, monsters, etc.
+It's also useful to use the International System of Units (SI) for the metrics of character, spells, monsters, etc.

 ---